Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 Thousands upon thousands of visitors flock to Cabo each month to soak up the sun, watch whales, golf, party at rockin’ beach clubs and generally have an epic time.

+Bottom line?
 Pretty well everyone who visits Cabo enjoys their vacation without incident (except maybe for the occasional sunburn and hangover from the wickedly good Mexican margaritas).

-Sure, you’ll hear reports of petty crime – pickpocketing, credit card fraud and the like.
-But these types of incidents aren’t unique to Cabo and can happen anywhere you travel.
+Yes, you’ll hear the odd report of petty crime – pickpocketing, credit card fraud and the like.

+But these things can happen anywhere you travel.
 Your chances of being robbed or mugged in Cabo are actually miniscule.
-Any violent crime that does occur is usually related to drug trafficking.

 Is Los Cabos safe from drug cartels?

-Tijuana is in the state of Baja California (the northern half of the Baja California Peninsula).
+Ciudad Juarez is over 600 miles away, in the state of Chihuahua.
+Tijuana is in the state of Baja California – the northern half of the Baja California Peninsula.

-As a tourist, the risk of encountering drug-related violence in Baja California Sur is very low.
+In summary: As a tourist in Cabo, your risk of encountering drug-related violence is very low.

 Cabo San Lucas murders